Sign up in March and SAVE 10%. Start to make sense of the midlife muddle. Discount applied automatically

 Like antenatal classes, WhenI’m brings people at the same stage in life together, because we believe people learn better together with real help from real people, who’ve been there too.

-Coming alone?
-You will be in a group with people in a similar situation.
+Whichever course you choose, you will be in a group with people in a similar situation.
+Look out for classes with specific groups of people if that works for you.

 Loading availability...